tokatoka/fuzzamoto/doc/src/usage/libafl.md

 ...
 ```

-📊 inidcates that a new intersting input has been discovered and 💗 indicates a
+📊 indicates that a new intersting input has been discovered and 💗 indicates a
 heart-beat event from one of the fuzzers instances.
 Insect emojis such as 🪲
 indicate that a new bug has been found.